 The HT12E encoder are 12 bit encoders that is they have 8 address bits and 4 data bits.
-The address bits can left open or pulled low.
+The address bits can be left open or pulled low.
 In the circuit below, you will see that each of the address pins (A0 to A7) are connected to a switch.
-So if the switched is ON then that line is connected to GND (Vss) otherwise the pin is left floating.
+So if the switch is ON then that line is connected to GND (VSS) otherwise the pin is left floating.

 For our application (RC robot car) we will connect TE directly to GND as we have to keep sending the data as and when they arrive to the rc car.

 Unlike the receiver circuit, this does not need to have a beefy battery.
 You could power this circuit with a 9V battery.

 Making the RF Receiver Circuit with Motor Driver

 This is the circuit diagram for the receiver.
 It handles the RF reception as well as the the motor drive.